Pandaklez/Field-NLP-Lexicon/README.md

 Link to the service where the final product is applied: http://87.247.157.119:5000/

-One can quot us by using these links.HSE CompLing Project 2020-2021.
+One can quote us by using these links.HSE CompLing Project 2020-2021.

 Here is the link to the final andi RDF and to the dataset we were working with https://drive.google.com/drive/folders/1LnaplC8n5dA4EVtGTN1qf_A66p5ddbx7?usp=sharing